didats/DTStringPicker/README.md

 A modern String Picker with search functionality.
 You are able to set the text alignment, background color, text color, font as well.

+## Behind the scene

+To let user choose an option in iOS you may choose a default UI which called `UIPickerView`.
+But configuring the `UIPickerView` with a good approach is not that easy.
+Few years back, I have found that `ActionSheetPicker` is useful.
+That library is combining `UIActionSheet` and `UIPickerView`.

+But this is 2021.
+In my opinion, we should have better choice.
+After no longer using `ActionSheetPicker`, I made a list of options in another page with `UITableView`.
+Then instead of going to other page, I made `DTStringPicker`.

+Hopefully, it will benefit many developer out there searching for `ActionSheetPicker` alternative.

+## Features
+This library is very useful atleast for me, for these kind of situations:
+1. You need to let your user choose more than 2 options
+2. You want to show the option with sections
+3. You want to let user search for an option
+4. You want to something modern

 ## Screenshot
 <img src="https://github.com/didats/DTStringPicker/raw/master/DTStringPicker.gif" width="300">